Mitsuho Otani: Career

-She is represented with Fujiga Office.
+She is previously represented with Fujiga Office.
+Since 1 April 2023, she is currently represented with Sun Music.

 Personal life

 She was born from Suzuka, Mie and graduated from Horikoshi High School.

 She obtained the 2008 Vegetable Sommelier and the 2009 Mental Psychology Counselor Qualification.

 On 16 April 2014 her official blog "Otani-san" restarted.

 It was reported that she was married on her official blog on 23 February 2015.

+On 30 July 2018, she gave birth to her first child.
+On 31 January 2019, she left Fujiga Office and taking a break from entertainment activities to focus on raising her children.

+She made a comeback to the entertainment industry on 1 April 2023 when she returned to her previous agency, Sun Music.